 # Selling

-## Sell Flow
+## How to Sell

-1. Approve the transaction for withdraw
+1. **Approve** the withdrawal.

 ## Liquidity